toshiakiasakura/rakutto_collect_project/prj_github_usage/README.md

 git merge -X[ours|theirs] <branchname>
 ```

 *Q. if you want to cancel merge, how?*
-Ans.
+A.
 ```
 git reset --hard HEAD
 ```